Special territories of members of the European Economic Area: Switzerland

-Some roads and railways along the border of Switzerland allow transit between two Swiss places through neighbouring countries without customs controls (and before 2008 passport controls), or between the border and international airports.
+Some roads, railways and tram lines along the border of Switzerland allow transit between two Swiss places through neighbouring countries, or between the border and international airports and railway stations, without customs controls (and before 2008 without passport controls when those were otherwise needed at the Swiss border).
 See Privileged transit traffic#Switzerland.

 Non-EU countries and territories with partial EU integration

 Special territories of some other European countries are strongly connected to the European Union.
 These are as follows: